-When you file a motion for an emergency custody hearing in Oklahoma, the motion (legal papers) must include either:
+When you file a motion for an emergency custody hearing in Oklahoma, it must include either:

-The judge is supposed to hold a hearing within 72 hours.
-If the judge fails to conduct a hearing within such time, you can bring the motion to the presiding judge of the judicial district, who is supposed to conduct an emergency custody hearing within 24 hours.1
+The judge is supposed to hold a hearing within 72 hours of when you file the motion.
+If the judge doesn’t conduct a hearing in that time frame, you can bring the motion to the presiding judge of the judicial district, who is supposed to conduct an emergency custody hearing within 24 hours.1

-Depending on the specifics of your case, an emergency order can grant you custody, change your custody order, or terminate the other parent’s visitation.
+Depending on the specifics of your case, an emergency order could temporarily grant you custody, change your custody order, or terminate the other parent’s visitation.

-If you also file a request for a more permanent custody order before the hearing date, the court will generally have the power to keep a temporary custody order in place until a final hearing.
+If you also file a request for a more permanent custody order before the hearing date, the court generally has the power to keep a temporary custody order in place until a final hearing.

 You may want to consult a lawyer before filing for emergency custody.
-To find one in your area, go to the OK Places that Help page.
+To find one in your area, visit the Oklahoma Places that Help page.

 1 43 O.S. § 107.4(A)